 The practices of extorting the layety’s money is well known:

-Proceeding the firey preaching about how dead relatives were suffering, the indulgence chest would arrive.
-Then the sermon about how loved ones are needlessly tormented and suffering in penance and agony day in and day out would paint the bleakest of pictures.
-At the end, they would offer a way out if you paid, an offical signed document from the Catholic Church for the remission of sins, and finish with the now infamous statement: “As soon as a coin in the coffer rings, a soul from Purgatory springs.”
+Proceeding the fiery preaching about how dead relatives were suffering, the indulgence chest would arrive.
+Then came the sermon about how loved ones are needlessly tormented and suffering in penance and agony day in and day out, painting the bleakest of pictures.
+At the end, they would offer a way out if you paid, an official signed document from the Catholic Church for the remission of sins, and finish with the now infamous statement: “As soon as a coin in the coffer rings, a soul from Purgatory springs.”

-The words ‘sola gratia’, or Grace Alone, defined the movement as a whole, which rebelled against the catholic idea that the cross was not enough, but what makes Martin Luther such an amazing figure in church history, is that he set this movent off unwittingly.
-He was completely unaware of the deal the Pope had made with Albert, for though the indulgence business was booming, the back door deal between Germany and Rome had not been publlicized.
+The words ‘sola gratia’, or Grace Alone, defined the movement as a whole, which rebelled against the idea that the cross was not enough: [Colossians 1:20… making peace by the blood of his cross]; but what makes Martin Luther such an amazing figure in church history, is that he set this movement off accidentally.
+He was completely unaware of the deal the Pope had made with Albert, for though the indulgences business was booming, the back door deal between Germany and Rome had not been publicized.
 Without knowing it, and based purely on spiritual conviction, he was unwittingly taking on two of the most powerful people in the world at that time, by criticizing their lucrative schemes.

-It is safe to say that we don’t always know how God will use people, and it is interesting that such a seemingly inocuous event could spark not only so many deaths, but the eventual reformation itself, where people were grateful to learn the true power of the cross, and were grateful to have a Bible written in their own language.
+It is safe to say that we don’t always know how God will use people, and it is interesting that such a seemingly benign action by a professor could spark not only so many deaths, but the eventual Reformation itself, where people were grateful to learn the true power of the cross, and were grateful to have a Bible written in their own language.
 It wasn’t always so.